koserLeos/bind9/README.md

 BIND 9.11.3 is a maintenance release, and addresses the security flaw disclosed in CVE-2017-3145.

+#### BIND 9.11.4

+BIND 9.11.3 is a maintenance release, and addresses the security flaw disclosed in CVE-2018-5738.
+It also introduces "root key sentinel" support, enabling validating resolvers to indicate via a special query which trust anchors are configured for the root zone.

 ### <a name="sp"/> BIND 9.11 (Supported Preview Edition)

 The BIND Supported Preview Edition is a special release of BIND featuring